reald/uv-k5-firmware-custom/README.md

 Turn the power knob a bit less than a quarter to turn the device on.
 ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).
 This enables **manual gain control** by pressing **UP/DOWN keys**.
-The index reaches from 0 to 21, default is 17.
+The index reaches from 0 to 19, default is 15.
-Gain steps should be roughly 5dB but they are completely uncalibrated.
-Expect surprises everywhere.
+Gain steps should be roughly 5dB but they are uncalibrated.
+Expect surprises.

 - Disable squelch (Menu: Sql = 0)
 - Disable dual watch (Menu: RxMode = MAIN ONLY).